Last updated on May 2, 2023.

-After watching friends and coworkers repeatedly reheat their take-out and leftovers in polystyrene, I decided to write a post about it.
-I had known polystyrene was potentially toxic for a long time, but I had no idea of the breadth of the problem.
+After watching friends and coworkers repeatedly reheat their take-out and leftovers in polystyrene, I decided to write an article about it.
+I had known polystyrene was potentially toxic for a long time, but I had no idea just how toxic it is.

 Chemicals Leach from Containers into Food

 Polystyrene leaches styrene and benzene, chemicals that have known toxic properties, into food.
-In testing, one scientific journal independently tested and found that polystyrene leaches more toxins when in contact with high-temperature contents and into foods with higher fat content.1 What does this mean?
-It means that if you buy hot food, fatty food, soup, or coffee and it is packaged in polystyrene, some of the chemicals from the container leach into your food.
+In testing, one scientific journal independently tested and found that polystyrene leaches more toxins when in contact with high-temperature contents and into foods with higher fat content.1 That means that if you buy hot food, fatty food, soup, or coffee and it is packaged in polystyrene, some of the chemicals from the container leach into your food.
 Over time, these chemicals can cause severe health problems.

 “Styrene is likely to leach when it comes in contact with fatty foods, hot beverages, and especially alcohol.
 When thinking about the kinds of foods that typically end up in Styrofoam containers (fatty foods) and cups (hot coffee), it seems as though the exact kinds of items Styrofoam contains are exactly the kind of items it should never touch.” -The Green Dining Alliance2